ikarosbernardini/h1z1-afk-script/README.md

 - Windows OS
 - Python 3.7+
 - Administrator privileges
-- H1Z1 Just Survive game
+- H1Z1 Just Survive game or any other game that kicks for AFK

 ## Files